WinVector/data_algebra/README.md

 db_handle.close()
 ```

 Note: `mysql` is not fully supported, as it doesn't name quoted common table expression columns in an obvious way.
-Also the SQL interface to Spark can not implement the `.mapv()` command, as that SQL miss-guesses a result column type.
-Likely one could get the correct effect through the Spark object interface.
-Current primary databases are PostgreSQL, Google Big Query, and SQLite.
+Current primary databases are PostgreSQL, Google Big Query, SparkSQL, and SQLite.

 ```python